Footpad: Notable criminals and gangs

 While robbery in the streets was common, most of the men who committed theft were not necessarily violent, and in some cases their crimes were perpetrated because of need.
 At the same time, some criminals became notable for their brutality.
 Such was the case with Matthew Clark, who became notorious because of his numerous crimes, including the murder of a young woman, a maid working in a house he was burgling, for which he was condemned to hanging in chains.

-A brief historical account of the lives of the six notorious street-robbers, executed at Kingston is an anonymous text (1726) first attributed to Daniel Defoe by James Crossley.
+A brief historical account of the lives of the six notorious street-robbers, executed at Kingston is an 1726 anonymous text first attributed to Daniel Defoe by James Crossley.
 According to the pamphlet this group was a small detachment from a large gang which originally consisted of about 32 members, including the noted Joseph Blake, alias "Blueskin", and Jack Sheppard.

 Since the majority of crimes happened during the night, when criminals could act undisturbed, protected by the darkness, in the late 17th century guarding the streets became a priority to prevent crime.
 Night watchmen guarded the streets from 9:00 or 10:00 pm until sunrise.
 Notwithstanding this new strategy, footpads continued to operate.

 The political world paid serious attention to the crime question and, during the 18th century, the institutions reinforced the legislative system.
 Violent offences were punished without mercy, and eminent political figures did not hesitate to express their severe opinion about the difficulty.
 The magistrate John Fielding was among those who were interested in changing the social condition of the time.
 In a letter of June 1764, addressed to the Secretary to the Treasury Charles Jenkinson, he wrote about a footpad assault near Tyburn and Tottenham Court Road.